Arithmetic zeta function: Meromorphic continuation and functional equation

 Hasse and Weil conjectured that ζ_{X} (s) has a meromorphic continuation to the complex plane and satisfies a functional equation with respect to s → n − s where n is the absolute dimension of X.

 This is proven for n = 1 and some very special cases when n > 1 for flat schemes over Z and for all n in positive characteristic.
 It is a consequence of the Weil conjectures (more precisely, the Riemann hypothesis part thereof) that the zeta function has a meromorphic continuation up to $\mathrm{Re}(s)>n-\tfrac{1}{2}$.

-The generalized Riemann hypothesis
+Generalized Riemann hypothesis

 According to the generalized Riemann Hypothesis the zeros of ζ_{X} (s) are conjectured to lie inside the critical strip 0 ≤ Re(s) ≤ n lie on the vertical lines Re(s) = 1/2, 3/2, ... and the poles of ζ_{X} (s) inside the critical strip 0 ≤ Re(s) ≤ n lie on the vertical lines Re(s) = 0, 1, 2, ....

 This was proved (Emil Artin, Helmut Hasse, André Weil, Alexander Grothendieck, Pierre Deligne) in positive characteristic for all n.
 It is not proved for any scheme that is flat over Z. The Riemann hypothesis is a partial case of Conjecture 2.